 About half of the dairy farms gross income is spent on commodities, or food, the cows eat.
 Because we grow our own feeds we are able to stabilize the price a little better.
 Profit margins are tight in dairy farming and so it’s crucial to be able to have a little more control over our own feed prices.

 This past week we have been planting grain, specifically barley, on a few of our fields.
 Well, I should say one of our guys and his little boy have been busy planting grain.
 Isn’t he the cutest little guy?
 Who wouldn’t want to spend the day in the tractor listening to his stories?

 What happens to the barley after it’s grown?

 The grain will grow until the first part of August when it will be ripe enough to harvest.
-At that point it will be stored in a storage bin until we need to feed it to our cows.
+At that point, it will be stored in a storage bin until we need to feed it to our cows.
 The picture above is actually corn and not barley but its what they were augering the day I went to take a picture.
-Barley is lighter in color and has much smaller kernals.
+Barley is lighter in color and has much smaller kernels.

 Farming is a lot of work.
 It’s risky because we spend a lot of money on seed, fertilizer, water, and harvesting.
 If a hail storm happens to hit at the wrong time it will knock the grain off the stalks and it won’t yield.
 Farming is pretty much like gambling every single day!
 Scary!

 It is satisfying watching that crop grow all the way from a little seed all the way to being fed to the cows though!

 So there you have it!
 That’s one of the little projects we’ve been up to this past week!
 Planting and griding grain, feeding cows, and eating Dill Pickle Grilled Cheese Sandwiches!
 That’s one productive week!